 Excerpt from the AccessiWay accessibility analysis

-The final screen designs were the result of numerous feedback loops and discussions with the company’s marketing team, CEO and developers.
 The screens were incorporated into a mid fidelity prototype in Figma that allowed for key interactions, such as dropdowns, accordions and hover states.
 The output was optimized to respect the client’s budget and to match the company’s design guidelines.

 Due to an NDA, I am unable to share the designs.

-All screens were designed with a mobile-first mindset, since our initial research showed that a majority of users accessed the site via their mobiles.
+All screens were designed with a mobile-first mindset, since our initial research (unsurprisingly) showed that a majority of users accessed the site via their mobiles.

 The outcome of this project will be measurable through improved review scores on Google and TrustPilot.